 Subsidiaries are an entity controlled by the Group.
-The Company is deemed to have control over subsidiaries if it has rights, or is exposed, to variable returns from its involvement with the subsidiaries, and it has the ability to direct the activities that significantly affect the amount of its returns.
+The Company is deemed to have control over subsidiaries if it has rights, or is exposed, to variable returns from its involvement with subsidiaries, and it has the ability to affect those returns through its power over the Group.

 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.